Frank Massa: Early life

 The son of an Italian immigrant mother, Massa was born in Boston during 1906 and did not speak English when he began the first grade.
 Massa went on to graduate from Revere High School, and was accepted at the Massachusetts Institute of Technology.
-He left for college with only $100 in dimes that his grandmother had saved for him.
+He left for college with only $200 in dimes that his mother had saved for him.

 Massa was able to graduate from MIT because of scholarships, and in 1927 he earned a Bachelor of Science degree in electrical engineering.
 After winning a Swope Fellowship, he continued at MIT to earn a master's degree in 1928.

 After graduation, Massa accepted a job at the Victor Talking Machine Company (later RCA-Victor) in Camden, New Jersey, where he worked in their Acoustic Research Department.

 Shortly thereafter was the Wall Street crash of 1929 and subsequent Great Depression, but Massa's research team received a reprieve from the sunken economy thanks to the growing motion picture industry's dire need for better sound equipment.
 Massa helped move the industry from its entirely mechanical sound recording and reproduction infancy to its golden age of high-quality electrical loud speakers and microphones—thereby rapidly advancing the field of electroacoustic engineering.

 In the mid-1930s, the U.S. Navy began contracting with RCA-Victor for electroacoustic transducers that could meet stringent demands for ruggedness and reliability.
 A specialized government sound engineering laboratory was set up at RCA-Victor, with Massa in its lead.
 He invented new production techniques to develop the first on-ship speaker to successfully withstand gun-blast pressures, as well as a low-cost, blast-proof, lightweight sound-powered telephone for the Navy's fleet—permitting the direct transmission of speech without the use of batteries.

 During the same time, Massa met and married Georgiana Galbraith, who was the personal secretary of Vladimir Zworykin, a pioneer of television technology.
 Massa and Georgiana went on to have five children together.